meteor/meteor/packages/livedata/DDP.md

 DDP is a protocol between a client and a server that supports two operations:

- * Remote procedure calls by the client to the server
+ * Remote procedure calls by the client to the server.
- * Transferring documents and keeping them updated, from the server to the client, based on a set of subscriptions specified by the client.
+ * The client subscribing to a set of documents, and the server keeping the client informed about the contents of those documents as they change over time.

 This document specifies the version "pre1" of DDP.
 It's a rough description of the protocol and not intended to be entirely definitive.